General information

 3) Accessing database by adding BGEntityGo component (not recommended)

-Apart from CodeGeneration, described in method 2, there is another type of CodeGeneration, which generates classes, inherited from Unity's MonoBehaviour class.
-These classes can be added to Unity's GameObject, just like BGEntityGo component, but all of them have additional properties for each table field, so you can use them instead of basic API.
-We highly recommend to use this method instead of method 3.
+Apart from Code Generation, described in method 2, there’s another type of Code Generation that generates classes inherited from Unity’s MonoBehaviour class.
+These classes can be added to Unity’s GameObject, just like a BGEntityGo component, but all of them have additional properties for each table field.
+We highly recommend to use this method instead of method #3.
+Alternatively, you can also use a field-based serializable reference to a row

-Read more about Code Generation for MonoBehaviour classes
+- Read more about Code Generation for MonoBehaviour classes